LCAV/linvpy/docs/source/index.rst

 Systems at EPFL (Switzerland) designed some new algorithms for solving linear inverse problems.
 LinvPy is a Python implementation of these algorithms, which may not be available anywhere else than here.
-LinvPy also contains several other known and available techniques such as loss functions regularization functions or M-estimators.
+LinvPy also contains several other known functions such as loss functions regularization functions or M-estimators.

 Source code is on GitHub : https://github.com/LCAV/linvpy.